 ClustBoostCGPC is a new ensemble learning algorithm for constructing GP ensembles.
-The idea is to incorporate different GP classifiers, each trained on different parts or aspects of the training set, so that the ensemble can better learn from the whole training data.
-ClustBoostCGPC applies the boosting technique in a distributed hybrid model of parallel GP and uses a clustering-
+The idea is to incorporate different GP classifiers, each trained on different parts or aspects of the training set, so that the ensemble can learn from the whole training data.
+ClustBoostCGPC applies the boosting technique in a distributed hybrid model of parallel GP and uses a clustering-based selective algorithm to maintain the diversity of the ensemble by choosing in each population the most accurate predictors of each group.

-Our approach aims at emphasizing the cooperation among the individuals of the population (classifiers) using a hybrid model of parallel GP.
+Our approach aims to emphasize the cooperation among the individuals of the population (classifiers) using a hybrid model of parallel GP.
 It combines the island and cellular models of GP to enhance accuracy and to reduce performance fluctuation of the programs produced by GP.
 We used a hybrid model essentially for two reasons.
 First, the island model represents the best distributed implementation of GP that makes use of the domain decomposition technique.
 Second, the cellular model in each island allows the generation of classifiers with better accuracy and reduced tree size.

 The island model is based on subpopulations created by dividing the original population into disjunctive subsets of individuals, usually of the same size.
 Each subpopulation is assigned to an island and a standard (panmictic) GP algorithm is executed on it.
-Occasionally, migration process between subpopulations is carried out after a fixed number of generations.
+Occasionally, the migration process between subpopulations is carried out after a fixed number of generations.
 The hybrid model modifies the island model by substituting the standard GP algorithm with a cellular GP algorithm [16].
 The introduction of the cellular approach improves the exploration capabilities of the algorithm because of a lower selection pressure that promotes a slow diffusion of solutions through the grid.
-In our model we use the CGPC algorithm in each island.
+In our model, we use the CGPC algorithm in each island.
 Each island operates in parallel on a subset of the tuples of the training set.
 The training and combination of the individual classifiers are carried together in the same learning process by a cooperative approach.
 Our model is based on the coevolution of different subpopulations of classifiers and a migration process that transfers asynchronously individuals among subpopulations.

 In order to improve the prediction accuracy achieved by an ensemble, we need to ensure accuracy of classifiers and diversity among them.
-Although GP does not require any change in a training data to generate individuals of different behaviors, in [17] it is showed that GP enhanced with a boosting technique improves both the prediction accuracy and the running time with respect to the standard GP.
+Although GP does not require any change in a training data to generate individuals of different behaviors, in [17], it is shown that GP enhanced with a boosting technique improves both the prediction accuracy and the running time with respect to the standard GP.
 ClustBoostCGPC combines the boosting method and the distributed hybrid model of GP to iteratively build an ensemble of classification trees through a fixed number of rounds.

-The selection, at each round, of classifiers satisfying both high diversity and accuracy requirements, is a difficult optimization task.
-To this end in ClustBoostCGPC we applied a method that gradually achieves diversity and accuracy.
+The selection at each round of classifiers satisfying both high diversity and accuracy requirements is a difficult optimization task.
+To this end, in ClustBoostCGPC, we applied a method that gradually achieves diversity and accuracy.
 First, we employ the k-means clustering algorithm to divide all individuals of each subpopulation into groups (clusters) according to similarity of the classifiers.
-Then, the most accurate individual in each group, i.e. that having the best fitness value, is selected.
+Then, the most accurate individual in each group, i.e., that having the best fitness value is selected.